parsifal-47/sisal-is/README.md

 Modernized dialect of Sisal with type inference!

+Current status: early alpha (some programs work but test coverage is very low)

 ### How does it look like

 The main difference between ordinary Sisal and this version that is does not require types to be explicitly specified and uses indents instead of *end function* stuff: